-Caine Student Center (renovated 2004), named for Stanley P. Caine, sixteenth president of Adrian College (1989-2005) is the campus center and is open 24 hours a day.
-The building was previously known as Ridge Gymnasium.
-It provides information, services, and serves as an activity center for students, faculty, staff, alumni and other guests of the College.
-Services available on the main floor (also known as Ridge Center Court) of Caine include Starbucks, Paws N Go convenience store, Zebe's grill, 110 South Madison Salon, student mailboxes, and a study space.
-The Student Business Services office also allows for payment of bills, and check cashing services.
+Caine Student Center (Renovated 2004), named for Stanley P. Caine, sixteenth president of Adrian College

+(1989-2005), is the campus center and is open 24 hours a day.
+The building was previously known as Ridge It provides information and services and Gymnasium. serves as an activity center for students, faculty, staff, alumni, and other guests of the College.
+Services available on the main floor (also known as Ridge Center Court) of Caine include Starbucks, Paws N' Go convenience store, Zebe's grill, 110 South Madison Salon, student mailboxes, a study space, and the Writing Center.
+The Student Business Services office also allows for payment on student account balance and check cashing services.
 Located on the upper floor of Caine is the Arrington Bookstore, Student Life Offices, the Student Government Association, Campus Activities Network, and the Institute for Career Planning.
-Campus Safety welcomes visitors to the space, and is a 24/7 service to campus and is the campus "lost and found."
+Campus Safety welcomes visitors to the space and is a 24/7 service to campus and the campus' "lost and found."

-Commencement Plaza (2011) The Commencement Plaza is home to the Auguste Rodin "Thinker" located by Adrian College's historic Herrick Bell Tower landmark.
+Commencement Plaza (2011) is home to the Auguste Rodin "Thinker", located by Adrian College's historic Herrick Bell Tower landmark.
 In 2011, Adrian College began the new tradition of holding the Spring Commencement Ceremony at Commencement Plaza.

-Dawson Auditorium (1962, renovated 2004) is the campus center for theatre, arts, music and lectures.
+Dawson Auditorium (1962, renovated 2004) is the campus center for theatre, arts, music, and lectures.
 The auditorium was named in honor of John Harper Dawson, alumnus and fourteenth president of Adrian College (1955-1978).
 The auditorium seats over 1,000 people.
 The Spencer Music Hall adjoins the facility.

-Docking Stadium (2006) adjoining the Merillat Sport and Fitness Center, the stadium named after current President Jeffrey R. Docking, provides facilities for football, men's and women's soccer, men's and women's lacrosse, and the marching band.
+Docking Stadium (2006) adjoins the Merillat Sport and Fitness Center.
+The stadium, named after current President Jeffrey R. Docking, provides facilities for football, men's and women's soccer, men's and women's lacrosse, and the marching band.
 It also includes classroom and lab spaces for the Department of Exercise Science and Athletic Training.